 Develop a three-year post-construction monitoring plan to routinely monitor the effectiveness of the building and site design in preventing bird collisions.
 Include methods to identify and document locations where repeated bird strikes occur, the number of collisions, the date, the approximate time, and features that may be contributing to collisions.
 List potential design solutions and provide a process for voluntary corrective action.

 - Participate in the LEEDuser pilot credit forum

 - Complete the feedback survey:

-- If all materials on the building have a Threat Factor of 15 or below and the project did not perform the calculations, submit a narrative describing why the materials, and building in general, are “bird-friendly.”
-This includes a material list and supporting data.
+- For materials on the building and site with a Threat Factor of 15 or below, submit a narrative describing why the materials, and building in general, are “bird-friendly.”
+Include a material list and supporting data.

 - Plan(s) and/or elevation(s) depicting the location of all materials and shading/screening devices used to comply with this credit